CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc.md

 ## Task 3: Onboard Kubernetes Cluster to Azure Arc

-Now that we have onboarded the Linux VM to Azure Arc and verified, let us onboard the local Kubernetes cluster to Azure Arc.
+We have onboarded the Linux VM to Azure Arc and verified, let us onboard the local Kubernetes cluster to Azure Arc.
 So, here we onboard **MicroK8s** Kubernetes cluster to Azure Arc which is hosted on **ubuntu-k8s** VM.
 We alreaddy have the Microk8s Kubernetes cluster ready and configured, and also Arc enabled CLI extensions are installed.

    > **Note** : If you have closed the putty after completing **task 2**, then perform the first 6 steps of task 2 again and then return to perform this task.
 Make sure that you perform all steps with root user in ubuntu-k8s vm.